Daniel A. Engel

 - Email: email@example.com

-Treatment of two major viral diseases, influenza and dengue fever, would benefit from new pharmaceuticals.
-For influenza, the yearly “seasonal” vaccine does not keep up with the constant genetic drift of the virus, or with new pandemic strains.
+Influenza, dengue fever, and Ebola hemorrhagic fever are diseases caused by highly pathogenic RNA viruses which have proven difficult to target for drug discovery.
+For influenza, the yearly "seasonal" vaccine does not keep up with the constant genetic drift of the virus, or with new pandemic strains.
 For dengue virus, there are no vaccines or drugs available despite approximately 100 million cases per year worldwide.
+Ebola virus remains unchallenged by pharmaceuticals.

 - Basu D, Walkiewicz M, Frieman M, Baric R, Auble D, Engel D. Novel influenza virus NS1 antagonists block replication and restore innate immune function.
 Journal of virology.
 2008;83(4): 1881-91.
 PMID: 19052087 | PMCID: PMC2643796